NVIDIA-NeMo/Run/docs/reference/glossary.md

 A component that determines how ML tasks execute within their environment.
 Common launchers include `torchrun` for distributed PyTorch training and `FaultTolerance` for resilient execution.

-### LocalExecutor
+### LeptonExecutor

-An executor that runs ML workloads locally on the current machine.
-Used for development, debugging, and small-scale experiments.
+An executor that submits ML workloads to NVIDIA DGX Cloud Lepton clusters via Python SDK.
+Supports resource shape-based scheduling, node group affinity, and automatic data movement between job storage and persistent volumes.

 ## M

 ### Metadata

 Information about ML experiments, jobs, and tasks automatically captured by NeMo Run.
 Includes hyperparameters, training metrics, environment details, and results.

-### Mixed Precision

-Training technique that uses both FP16 and FP32 precision to reduce memory usage and speed up training.
-NeMo Run launchers support automatic mixed precision.

 ## N